activeprospect/trustedform-api-client/README.md

 ### Client

-To use SuppressionList, require this module and create a new Client instance using your API key.
+To use TrustedForm, require this module and create a new Client instance using your API key.

 ```javascript
 const Client = require('trustedform-api-client');